fermisda/webpie/README.rst

 function "format_time" becomes the filter used to display numeric time as date/time string and "global" variable "version" is set to the version of the code.

-Then handler calls the "render_to_response" method, inherited from WPHandler to render the template "time.html" with current time passed as the "t" argument, and implicitly "version" passed to the rendering as a global variable.
+Then the handler calls the "render_to_response" method, inherited from WPHandler, to render the template "time.html" with current time passed as the "t" argument, and implicitly "version" passed to the rendering as a global variable.
 The "render_to_response" method renders the template and returns properly constructed Response object with content type set to "text/html".